Archdiocesan Cathedral of the Holy Trinity: History

-In 1891 the Holy Trinity Greek Orthodox parish's first home was in part of an Evangelical church on West 53rd Street for $50 per-month ($ in current dollar terms).
+In 1891 the Holy Trinity Greek Orthodox parish's first home was in part of an Evangelical church on West 53rd Street for US$50 per month ($ in current dollar terms).
 It was the second Greek Orthodox church in the Americas and the first in New York City.

 In 1904 it was purchased and moved to a Gothic Episcopal church at 153 East 72nd Street.
 In 1927, the East 72nd Street church burned down, and two years later land was purchased and a new church was built for $577,000 ($ in current dollar terms) in Byzantine style.
 Eleanor Roosevelt laid the cornerstone of the cathedral on September 14, 1931.
 Holy Trinity moved to its current location on March 4, 1932.
 Patriarch Athenagoras I of Constantinople, later Ecumenical Patriarch of Constantinople, consecrated the cathedral on October 22, 1933.
 He called it: "The Cathedral of all of Hellenism in America".
 In 1949, it established the Cathedral School.
 It was designated the archdiocesan cathedral in 1962.

 On September 18, 1999, Archbishop Demetrios was enthroned at the cathedral as primate of the Greek Orthodox Church in America.
 The cathedral's dean, the Rev. Robert Stephanopoulos, had been demoted and relieved of responsibilities at the cathedral in January 1999 by Archbishop Spyridon of America, but by late 1999 had regained his position.
 Stephanopoulos retired in 2007, after being dean for 25 years, and Frank Marangos was named the new dean.
-Since June 2012, the dean has been Fr.
-Anastasios Gounaris.
+Anastasios Gounaris became dean in 2012.

-Opera singer Maria Callas was baptised at the church in 1926, in 2001 television journalist and former political advisor George Stephanopoulos and comedian Alexandra Wentworth were married there, and in 2011 Christopher Nixon Cox, grandson of President Richard Nixon, and heiress Andrea Catsimatidis, daughter of Gristedes billionaire John Catsimatidis, were married there.
+Opera singer Maria Callas was baptised at the church in 1926.
+In 2001 television journalist and former political advisor George Stephanopoulos and comedian Alexandra Wentworth were married there.